Elizabeth Taylor

 A shot from the movie 'A Date with Judy'

-No one could have imagined that the sixteen-year-old beauty, whom every man in America dreamed of, had never been on a date.
+Nobody could have imagined that the sixteen-year-old beauty every man in America fantasized about had never actually been on a date.
 Liz longed for a normal life so much that she even considered breaking her contract with the studio, but Sara managed to persuade her daughter not to do so.

 Career Peak